You Won't Believe These Identity Theft Horror Stories

 With Aura, you get:

 - Financial fraud protection.
-Aura monitors your credit and bank accounts in near-real time and alerts you of fraud 4X faster than the competition.
+Aura monitors your credit and bank accounts in near-real time and alerts you of fraud four times faster than the competition.

 - Instant credit lock.
 Lock and unlock your Experian credit file with one click from your desktop or mobile app.